-This unit applies to workers in a community services context.
-Work performed requires some discretion and judgement and is carried out under regular direct or indirect supervision.
+This unit applies to individuals who work with people with disability in a range of community services and health contexts.
+Work performed requires some discretion and judgement and may be carried out under regular direct or indirect supervision.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian standards and industry codes of practice.